Country Jam USA

 Country Jam USA is a 3-day annual country music festival held in Eau Claire, Wisconsin.
 The 2024 lineup includes Thomas Rhett, HARDY, Owen Hernandez, Brothers Osborne and more.
 The first festival was held in 1990, making Country Jam USA one of the longest-running festivals in the country.

 History

 Country Jam USA was founded in Eau Claire, Wisconsin in 1989.
 The first Country Jam festival took place in 1990 and was held in Eau Claire, Wisconsin.

-Country Jam USA's previous lineups have included some of the biggest names in country music including: Keith Urban, Eric Church, Blake Shelton, Lady Antebellum, Dirks Bentley, Kenny Chesney, Jake Owen, Florida Georgia Line, Billy Currington, Sugarland, Willie Nelson, Alan Jackson, Tim McGraw, Faith Hill, Clint Black and Gary Allen.
+Country Jam USA's previous lineups have included Keith Urban, Eric Church, Blake Shelton, Lady Antebellum, Dirks Bentley, Kenny Chesney, Jake Owen, Florida Georgia Line, Billy Currington, Sugarland, Willie Nelson, Alan Jackson, Tim McGraw, Faith Hill, Clint Black and Gary Allen.

 Location

 The Country Jam USA festival site is located between the lush forests of west-central Wisconsin and the meandering Chippewa River.
 Country Jam USA appreciates the natural scenery and offers camping for festival-goers under the secluded pine trees in the area or in the lush fields nearby.